 Where to Stay in Red Lodge

-For a nicer meal, try Marli’s, located in the famous Pollard Hotel.
 The Pollard Hotel, formerly known as the Spofford Hotel, was Red Lodge’s first brick building, constructed in 1893 for $20,000.

 When Thomas Pollard purchased the hotel in 1902, he added on 25 guest rooms, an ornate lobby, a bar with card and billiard tables, and even a bowling alley.
 Up until World War I and the Great Depression, the Pollard offered a free midnight lunch served on a silver platter.